smerth/graphql-mongo-mysql-tutorial/readme.md

 # GraphQL Tutorial with MongoDB and MySQLite

-This tutorial demonstrates setting up a GraphQL server built with node using Express and resolves queries to either a MongoDB DB or a MySQLite DB on the backend.
+This tutorial demonstrates setting up a GraphQL server built with node using Express and resolves queries to either a MongoDB DB or a SQLite DB on the backend.

 ## Use